Aspirinsmurf/risky-plays-calculator/README.md

 ```
 d4,h2,2,2b4;2*d3;2x(4,2*f2;)
 ```
 The short and long forms can be mixed and matched.
+Use whatever you're comfortable with.

 ### Multiple outputs
 By default, the calculator outputs a single table.
 You can force it to give multiple outputs with the keyword `output:` or `o:`.